SherRao/AevumStudios-Discord-Bot/README.md

-# Aevum Studios Discord Bot
+# AevumStudios - Discord Bot
 A Discord bot providing functionality for the official AevumStudios Discord server.

 # Dependencies